 2. Unused Documents, Media, and 3rd party Files

-Simply put – you shouldn’t host external files, media files, or 3rd party scripts on WordPress dashboard, such as PDFs, non-supported media files, and ZIP packages.
+Simply put – you shouldn’t host external files, media files, or 3rd party scripts on the WordPress dashboard, such as PDFs, non-supported media files, and ZIP packages.

 Conversely – uploading 3rd party documents to the Hosting directory is ideal for speed.
 In this case – access levels, loading resources, and speed measures are handled only – when necessary and don’t cause a slow dashboard speed in WordPress.

-For example – a place under (public_html) helps you store, access, and manage files – without loading an extra burden on WordPress dashboard’s speed – as shown in the screenshot below.
+For example – a place under (public_html) helps you store, access, and manage files – without loading an extra burden on the WordPress dashboard’s speed – as shown in the screenshot below.

 Once you’ve created a directory under (public_html), use the Hosting cPanel’s upload option to upload external files.
 You can also use an FTP program for the said purpose – such as File Zilla.